LoqmanSamani/DiffusionModels/README.md

 - **Text Encoder**: A transformer-based model (e.g., BERT) for text-conditioned generation (`TextEncoder`).
 - **Metrics**: Evaluates image quality with metrics like MSE, PSNR, SSIM, FID, and LPIPS (`Metrics`).

-TorchDiff is actively developed, with more models and features planned.
-A detailed documentation website is coming soon!

 ---

 ### Installation